-Dual Diagnosis: What is Addiction?
+Dual Diagnosis: What Is Addiction?

 Addiction is explained as a complex condition, a brain disease that is manifested by compulsive substance use regardless of harmful consequences.

-Addiction comes in many forms; a person can be addicted to drugs, alcohol, gambling, shopping, just to name a few.
-Addictions to drugs and alcohol kill thousands of people a year in the United States alone and affect millions of people, from the families of addicts to the strangers affected by addict’s choices.
+Addiction comes in many forms; a person can be addicted to drugs, alcohol, shopping, just to name a few.
+Addictions to drugs and alcohol kill thousands of people a year in the United States alone and affect millions of people, from the families of addicts to the strangers affected by the addict’s choices.

 A person who starts down the road of addiction does not think, “I am going to become an addict!”
 A person either tries drugs or alcohol because of peer pressure or wanting an escape from their lives.
-Approximately 6.5 million Americans from teens to adults suffer from an addiction to gambling.
-An addiction to shopping also affects approximately 6 million Americans.
-Even though there are different forms of addiction, they all take the same path from the first taste to addiction.

 The First Stage of Addiction